 Course Code: 16ENGF1 Nomenclature of the Course: Appreciation of Short Stories Total Marks: 50 External Marks: 40 Internal Marks: 10 Time: 3 hrs Prescribed Texts William Carlos Williams: "The Use of Force" "The Catbird Seat" James Thurber: Ernest Hemingway: "In Another Country" John Henry Noyes Collier: "Wet Saturday" "The Enemies" Dylan Thomas:

 [Prescribed Book: Brooks, Cleanth, John Thibaut Purser, and Robert Penn Warren.
+An

-An to Literature.5th ed.1 Approach about 150 words each.
+Approach to Literature.5th ed.]

 In Question 1, students will be required to explain one passage, out of the two given, with reference to the context.